-The board will receive a monthly financial report that will consist of:
+The board will receive a monthly financial report that will consist of: - Income statement (revenue and expenses) with budget comparison.

+- -Bank statement.

+- -Enrollment report.

-- -Income statement (revenue and expenses) with budget comparison. - -Bank Statement. - -Payment by vendor report. - -General ledger summary report with detail available. - -Internal controls will be reviewed and evaluated annually by an independent auditor in accordance with generally accepted audit standards.
+- -Payment by vendor report.

+- -General ledger summary report with detail available.

+- -Internal controls will be reviewed and evaluated annually by an independent auditor in accordance with generally accepted audit standards.